 None of it is looking too great from where I peer cautiously over the parapet.
 It all seems pretty empty.

 It is still important not to forget what the Poppy Appeal actually does amidst this.
 They help actual people.
 An enormous number of volunteers, some of whom I count as friends, raise huge amounts of money using their time and often their own resources to do it.
 The Poppy Appeal funds and runs care homes, has a household adaptions service and supplies mobility aids.
 All this supporting people broken by the experiences of fighting for whatever it is they are told to fight for.
 They often come out with a PTSD, bodies with bits missing and minds damaged by what they have seen and done in the quest for whatever supposed freedoms and liberties capitalism has decided they should unquestioningly fight for in our name.

 Over the last 20 years The poppy has become a brand, in the new language of the market, it is protected and trademarked.
 In the 1970s, back home, we used to buy them from a thin old chap in the precinct of my home town.
 He had a beret, medals and one leg.
 It is fundamentally the same cheap red paper and green plastic thing.
 That black button made of Haig’s distilled guilt holding it together.
 The words on the centre and an added leaf are the only change.
-Yet it feels ever more removed from then, it feels like it’s been remilitarised is being used as a weapon itself, a weapon against those who choose to remember how they want to, not how they are supposed to.
+Yet it feels ever more removed from then, it feels as if it’s been remilitarised; is being used as a weapon itself, a weapon against those who choose to remember how they want to, not how they are supposed to.